unxok/obsidian-better-properties/README.md

 ### Misc

+-   [x] zod for validation
--   [ ] translation (i18Next) support
+-   translation (i18Next) support
+    -   [x] Replace all hardcoded strings
+    -   [ ] Make guide for contributing translations and what are currently added/reviewed
--   [ ] sync with template
+-   sync with template
-    -   Idea is to be able to sync notes that share a property/value pair of some kind with a designated template.
-This would add (and optionally remove?) properties from notes to be aligned with said template note.
+    -   [x] Customizable template-id property name
+    -   [x] Customiable template proeprty name
+    -   [x] Sync properties option in more options button menu
+    -   [x] Option to show warning
+    -   [ ] Option to delete extra properties
 -   [ ] set groups for property names
     -   tried this by patching the `metdataEditor` prototype, but I could only move the rendered property after it was rendered, which causes an ugly flash of it being moved, plus some weird duplication I couldn't figure out.
 -   [ ] nested properties